Mikey Kearney

-Michael Kearney (born 19 September 1995) is an Irish hurler who plays for Waterford Senior Championship club Ballyduff Upper and at inter-county level with the Waterford senior hurling team.
-He usually lines out as a midfielder.
+Michael Kearney (born 19 September 1995) is an Irish hurler who plays for Waterford Premier Intermediate club Ballyduff Upper and formerly at inter-county level with the Waterford senior hurling team.
+He usually lines out as a forward.

 Playing career

 Blackwater Community School

 Kearney first came to prominence as a hurler with Blackwater Community School where he played in every grade of hurling.
 On 23 November 2011, he lined out at midfield when Blackwater CS defeated Dungarvan CBS by 0-11 to 0-08 to win the Dean Ryan Cup.
 Kearney also lined out for the school in the Harty Cup.

 Cork Institute of Technology

 Kearney studied at the Cork Institute of Technology and joined the senior hurling team in his second year at the institute.
 He was a regular player in several Fitzgibbon Cup campaigns.

 Ballyduff Upper

 Kearney joined the Ballyduff Upper club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult team in the Waterford Senior Championship.

+Following Ballyduff Upper's relegation from the Waterford Senior Championship in 2019, Kearney was the talisman as Ballyduff Upper achieved promotion by winning the 2020 Intermediate Championship.
+He scored 0-19 in their victory against Ballyduff Lower, including 0-10 from play.
+Kearney was then to the fore in 2026 when Ballyduff Upper won their fifth Waterford Intermediate Hurling Championship, beating Roanmore by 3-17 to 3-10.
+He was Man of the Match in this game scoring 0-8 in total, 0-6 from play.